PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* From row of similar company name's there could be not clear for the client(s) whose they really are (was) registered for that exact company.
+* The r/n of the company should be "120124533" or "145744442".
+From row of similar company name's there could be not clear for the client(s) whose they really are (was) registered for that exact company.
 * Adequate relations between clients and service managers/owners could include mindfully correct way how to respond to an incident.
 * There could be taken notice - does informing everyone are right way to do?
 When after at least one data leak the same data could be shared infinity time, including first name, last name, phone number, email address.
 * Services could have first inbound data-number and different outbound data-number.